-Students attend New Student Registration events in the weeks prior to beginning their first semester.
-On this day they register for classes, meet faculty, staff, and new classmates, and learn about Mount Mary's mission, and the Core Based Curriculum.
+Students attend New Student Registration events in the weeks prior to beginning their first semester at Mount Mary.
+On this day, they register for classes, meet faculty, staff, new classmates, and learn about Mount Mary's mission, and the Core Based Curriculum.

-New Student Orientation is a two day long event in the fall and is abbreviated in the spring.
-Orientation's focus is to prepare and inform new, incoming students via sessions and activities of Mount Mary's values, campus services, academic and involvement expectations, and creating stronger connections with their classmates.
+New Student Orientation is a two-day long event in the fall and is a half-day in the spring.
+Orientation's focus is to prepare and inform new, incoming students about Mount Mary's values, campus services, academic and involvement expectations, and creating stronger connections with their classmates.